shreevatsa/tex/program/tangle/tangle-9.md

 - When you encounter a simple macro, write out its replacement text.

-- When you encounter a parametric macro, identify the parameter (how?) and write out the replacement text: note might have to put the parameter in some variable or on some stack or something.
+- When you encounter a parametric macro, identify the parameter (where it begins and ends) and keep track of it, and write out the replacement text, replacing any encountered `#` with the parameter.

-<object type="image/svg+xml" data="tangle-077.svg"></object>

-This struck me as a strange choice when I first encountered it: without saying how these data structures will be populated, we're describing how they'll produce the program?
-Basically describing Phase 2 before Phase 1?
-But now it makes sense and seems familiar, as the way DEK writes programs.

 -----